Vegan Gingerbread Cookies

 Instructions

-- In a medium bowl, whisk together flour, baking soda, salt, and spices.
-Slowly pour the flour mixture in with the rest of the dough, mixing on low speed until the flour is incporporated.
-This creats a thick but soft, somewhat sticky dough.
+• In a medium bowl, whisk together flour, baking soda, salt, and spices.
+Slowly pour the flour mixture in with the rest of the dough, mixing at low speed until the flour is incorporated.
+This creates a thick but soft, somewhat sticky dough.

-- Divide the dough in half and wrap each half in plastic wrap.
-Refrigerate for 1–2 hours.
+• Divide the dough in half and wrap each half in plastic wrap.
+Refrigerate for 1 to 2 hours.

-- When you're ready to bake, begin by heating your oven to 350°F. Line a cookie sheet with parchment paper or silicone mat.
+• When you're ready to bake, begin by heating your oven to 350°F. Line a cookie sheet with parchment paper or a silicone mat.

-- Bake the cookies for 8–10 minutes (depending on the size of the cookie shapes – smaller cookies need only 8 minutes, larger cookies need up to 10 minutes).
+• Bake the cookies for 8 to 10 minutes (depending on the size of the cookie shapes – smaller cookies need only 8 minutes, larger cookies need up to 10 minutes).
 I prefer a soft center and the cookies will firm up as they cool, so don't bake longer than 10 minutes.
 Remove the cookies when the edges begin to brown.
 Remove the pan from the oven and allow cookies to cool for a few minutes on the pan before transferring to a wire rack to cool completely.
 Decorate cookies once completely cooled.

 For the Egg Free Royal Icing

-- Pour the powdered sugar in a medium bowl.
+• Pour the powdered sugar into a medium bowl.
 Add the egg replacer mixture and begin stirring.
-It will be crumble at first, but keep at it.
+It will be crumbly at first but keep at it.
 The mixture will become smooth and creamy.
 Allow it to sit for 5 minutes so that any bubbles will dissipate.
-This recipe thickens as it sits so you may need to add 1/4 teaspoon of water.
+This recipe thickens as it sits so you may need to add ¼ teaspoon of water.

 Recommended Equipment